 25 Part-Time Business Ideas

 Ever dream of running a part-time business while keeping your day job?
 Want to operate a sideline business along with your current business?
-Or are you simply curious about entrepreneurship, and want to test the waters before you commit to the world of commerce?
-You need a marketable skill or product, of course and because you're working 40-hours a week you have to be you’re tracking your time properly.
-Whatever your reason, here are 25 sure-fire ways to get started today with your own part-time business.
+Or are you simply curious about entrepreneurship and hoping to test the waters before you commit to the world of commerce?
+You'll need a marketable skill or product, and if you're working 40 or more hours a week,you'll need to track your time properly.
+Here are 25 ways to get started with your own part-time business today.

 Related: How to Start a Business With (Almost) No Money

 Make new money from old treasures and have fun doing it!
-Scout garage sales, estate auctions and flea markets for great buys on antique furniture, toys, clothing and other treasures from the past.
+Try scouting garage sales, estate auctions and flea markets for great buys on antique furniture, toys, clothing and other treasures from the past.
 Rent space at antique cooperatives, or set up booths at weekend fairs to sell your antiques.

 Computer Tutor

 Put your creative talents to work designing custom jewelry and accessories.
-Whether you work with sterling silver or recycled metals, clay or papier-mâché, there's a market for your custom earrings, pins, bracelets, necklaces and belt buckles at art shows, crafts fairs and holiday boutiques.
+Whether you work with sterling silver or recycled metals, clay or papier-mâché, there's likely a market for your custom earrings, pins, bracelets, necklaces and belt buckles at art shows, craft fairs and holiday boutiques.

-Brew up profits day after day!
-Specialty coffee drinks generate gross profits of 55.1 to 61.5 percent per cup, says the Specialty Coffee Association of America.
-So brush up on your coffee drinks, buy or rent an espresso cart, and head for sporting events, concerts and farmers' markets in your community.
+Brew up profits day after day.
+Specialty coffee drinks generate gross profits of 55.1 percent to 61.5 percent per cup, according to the Specialty Coffee Association of America.
+Brush up on your coffee drinks, buy or rent an espresso cart and head to sporting events, concerts and farmers' markets in your community.

-Nobody likes to spend a weekend cleaning out the garage, attic or garden shed--it's dirty and time-consuming, and when it's done, there's still the task of hauling off all that discarded junk.
+Almost nobody likes to spend a weekend cleaning out the garage, attic or garden shed -- it's dirty and time-consuming, and when it's done, there's still the task of hauling off all that discarded junk.
 But if you don't mind putting in the physical labor, a cleaning and hauling service can be a lot of fun.
-You can usually find a few treasures among the trash which most people are delighted to give away, and you can add to your income by recycling bottles, newspapers and metal castoffs.
+You can usually find a few treasures among the trash that most people are delighted to give away, and you can add to your income by recycling bottles, newspapers and metal castoffs.
 You'll need a pick-up truck or other vehicle capable of carrying everything from cast-iron sinks to old timbers.

 If it's broke, you can fix it.
-Your phone will ring off the hook with calls from homeowners, senior citizens and others who don't want to fix it themselves.
+Your phone could be ringing off the hook with calls from homeowners, senior citizens and others who don't want to fix items themselves.
 Advertise in shopper publications and on bulletin boards, and drop off fliers at real estate offices.
 Then start repairing everything from leaky faucets to broken windows.

-When it's dirty, disconnected or in need of repair, you'll save the day for homeowners who want their stereo, compact-disc player or videocassette recorder in working order.
+When it's dirty, disconnected or in need of repair, you'll save the day for homeowners who want their stereo, CD player or video cassette recorder in working order.
 Brush up on your electrical and wiring know-how.
 Door-to-door fliers and calls to retail-store managers about your services will get your business off to a great start.

-With some training and basic equipment, you'll be seeing plenty of green with your mobile window-tinting business.
+With some training and basic equipment, you could be seeing plenty of green with your mobile window-tinting business.
 For best results, have a pager and van ready to help car, van and truck owners prevent heat damage to their vehicles' interiors.
 Other hot markets: homes, high-rise condominiums and office buildings.

 Office and Home Organizer

-Attention all neatniks: Help packrats, overworked executives, and other organizationally challenged individuals clean out messy closets, straighten files, and throw out the excess clutter.
-Putting your knack for neatness to part-time business use is bound to arrange some tidy profits for you.
+Attention all neatniks: Help packrats, overworked executives and other organizationally challenged individuals clean out messy closets, straighten files and throw out the excess clutter.
+Putting your knack for neatness to part-time business use could arrange some tidy profits.

 Freelance Personal Chef

-What's for dinner, honey?
+What's for dinner?
 Great home-cooked meals for working parents and busy professionals who hire you as a personal chef.
 There's plenty of demand for this specialized service.
-So plan your menu, make out your shopping list, and go to work to satisfy your hungry clientele.
+So plan your menu, make shopping list and satisfy your hungry clientele.

 Personal Trainer

-Pumping iron; pumping profits.
-Americans of all ages, sizes and shapes want to keep fit, trim and healthy, and they're willing to hire their own personal coach to exercise correctly.
-Spread the word about your physical-fitness expertise at health spas, running, swimming and biking clubs, and other athletic outlets.
+Pumping iron could mean pumping profits.
+Americans of all ages, sizes and shapes want to keep fit, trim and healthy, and they're willing to hire their own personal coaches to help them exercise correctly.
+Spread the word about your physical fitness expertise at health spas, athletic clubs and other outlets.

 Picture Framer

 Get in the frame with a picture framing service.
 You can work with gallery owners, artists, portrait photographers and individuals who've purchased a print, painting or fine photo.
-If you aren't already a framing expert, read up, take classes at a local college or community center, then assemble your tools--including clamps, saws, miter boxes, glue, and a pneumatic or hand stapler.
+If you aren't already a framing expert, read up, take classes at a local college or community center and assemble your tools -- including clamps, saws, miter boxes, glue and a pneumatic or hand stapler.
 Establish relationships with local artists' groups, galleries, photographers and print shops that can give you their business or refer their customers to you.

 Got a green thumb and a delivery van?
 You're all set to service corporations, home builders, health clubs and other businesses who want fresh greenery.
 Develop a steady clientele with a regular watering, pruning and fertilizing program and a full replacement guarantee.

-Using specialized databases, you'll search public records on your computer to help your clients find lost loves, check out questionable suitors, track down debtors, verify a contractor's track record, or dig up facts on a business opportunity.
-Clients include attorneys, businessowners and individuals.
+Using specialized databases, you'll search public records on your computer to help your clients find lost loves, check out questionable suitors, track down debtors, verify contractors' track records or dig up facts on a business opportunity.
+Clients include attorneys, business owners and individuals.

 Whether it's macaroni and cheese or a five-course gourmet meal, at-home meal replacement is fast becoming the newest way to dine.
 When customers want their restaurant orders "to go," you'll be "on the go" with your restaurant delivery service.
-A great way to make your late afternoons and weekends extra-profitable!
+This could be a great way to make your late afternoons and weekends extra-profitable.

 If you're an artist in search of a medium, why not make T-shirts your canvas?
-Paint, draw, bead or appliqué your designs on plain T-shirts, and spend your weekends showcasing your art-to-wear at farmers' markets and crafts fairs.
+Paint, draw, bead or appliqué your designs onto plain T-shirts, and spend your weekends showcasing your art-to-wear at farmers' markets and craft fairs.

 Help residential and commercial clients turn drab walls into works of art with your wallpaper-hanging skills.
 Build a growing business with great referrals and repeat customers.
-Drop off fliers at paint and wallpaper stores; also, advertise in shopper publications, in homeowner-association newsletters, and on bulletin boards at local supermarkets and malls.
+Drop off fliers at paint and wallpaper stores, or advertise via shopper publications, homeowner's association newsletters and bulletin boards at local supermarkets and malls.

 Yoga and Tai Chi Instructor